latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 Pure proxies are **keyless, non-deterministic accounts** that are created fresh using the `createPure` extrinsic.
 They represent a unique approach to account delegation where:

 - The proxy account has **no private key** and cannot sign transactions independently
-- The proxy can **only act through its delegator** - all operations must be initiated by the delegator
+- The proxy can **only act through its delegator**—all operations must be initiated by the delegator
 - The account is **completely isolated** and cannot escalate its own permissions

 Unlike standard proxies, where the delegate can access the delegator’s funds to execute calls on their behalf, pure proxies operate differently.
 A pure proxy account must hold its own funds, while the real account acts as an _any proxy_ for it—signing and authorizing transactions on the proxy’s behalf.